filakhtov/gentoo-use-docs/net-libs/gnutls.md

 This flag should only be enabled if there is a need for the static libraries.

 ### test
 Pass the `--enable-tests` option to the configure script.
 Execute the `make check` command after the main build is completed.
 Build and run a test suite provided with the source code.
 This will extend a build time.
-See also the `seccomp`, `test-full` and `valgrind` flags for additional test options.
+See also the `seccomp` and `test-full` flags for additional test options.

 This flag should normally be disabled as these tests are primarily used by the Gentoo team, developers or testers.